 Biobank Belgian Red Cross-Flanders

-As a blood establishment, the the blood service of Belgian Red Cross-Flanders has a mission to deliver sufficient and safe blood products for transfusion.
+As a blood establishment, the Blood Service of Belgian Red Cross-Flanders has a mission to deliver sufficient and safe blood products for transfusion.
 This is why we exist and why we collect blood, plasma and platelets daily.

 Products 'not for transfusion'